raspberrypi/documentation/raspbian/applications/vcgencmd.md

 #### get_config type | name

-This returns all the configuration items of the specified type that have been set in config.txt or by default, or a single configuration item.
+This returns all the configuration items of the specified type that have been set in config.txt, or a single configuration item.
 Possible values for type parameter are **int, str**, or simply use the name of the configuration item.

 #### get_lcd_info